-STExport's Input and Output commands accept any valid file name, however, file names are currently limited to 240 characters.
+STExport's Input and Output commands accept any valid HP-UX file name.
+File names are currently limited to 240 characters.

 Any command line beginning with an equal sign (=) is treated as a calculator expression.
 This feature can be used to do other calculations without the need of an electronic calculator.